SpechtLabs/tka/docs/reference/developer/request-flows.md

     end

     auth->>auth: get WhoIs resolver
-    Note right of auth: WhoIs resolver is defined as WhoIsFunc in <br/> pkg/middleware/auth/tailscale
+    Note right of auth: WhoIs resolver is defined as tailscale.WhoIsResolver in <br/> pkg/tailscale

     alt request is from a tagged node auth-->>cli: HTTP 403 - Requests can only originate from users